| This is the 68th story of Our Life Logs |

 At first, America was strange.
 There were strange foods I had never known, like lemons and sunflower seeds.
 I used to swallow sunflower seeds whole, shell and all, until I was advised differently.
 I thought English sounded weird, and since I couldn’t speak it, school was difficult for me.
 I started as a third grader at a local elementary school.
 The teachers didn’t speak Spanish and didn’t know what to do with me.
 They put me in a corner all day.
 The only times I could join my classmates were during lunchtime, recess, and reading group.

 But I had a secret, for I listened to every word around me, learning English little by little, absorbing everything.
 One day, we had a substitute teacher who called on me to read out loud.
 An uproar ensued among my classmates.
-They shouted, “she doesn’t know how to read,” and “she doesn’t even understand the question.”
-The substitute just looked at me and said, “let her defend herself.”
+They shouted, “She doesn’t know how to read,” and “she doesn’t even understand the question.”
+The substitute just looked at me and said, “Let her defend herself.”
 And I did.
 Though my Spanish accent was heavy, and though I did not know what I was saying, I read an entire page aloud.
 The room was silent.
 I was taken from the corner after the teacher saw that I was able to participate with the rest of the class, simply because she had given me a chance.

 From that day until the sixth grade, I was an excellent student.
 Middle school brought back obstacles stemming from English being my second language.
 Algebra was difficult because I couldn’t comprehend word problems.
 Instead of my teacher helping me, he placed me in the class that was “least likely to succeed.”
 From that the moment, I knew I was going to have the spend my life as a fighter.

-In 10th grade, my family and I moved to Houston for a new pastor job for my father.
+In 10th grade, my family and I moved to Houston for a new p78888astor job for my father.
 At my new school, I met my best friend, who was also an immigrant, but from Cuba.
 She was amazing.
 She taught me how to do makeup, braid my hair, and how to take care of myself.
 I am forever grateful for her.
 But I knew that once graduated high school, college wasn’t going to happen for me.
 College was for smart people, and I didn’t consider myself smart enough.
 So, I took vocational courses that helped me land a job at an insurance company.

 Two years later, a friend introduced me to a man that was the opposite of my type.
 He was tall with curly hair and big glasses—with tape on them!
 He was so nerdy!
 But, I was interested anyway.
 On our first date, he kissed my cheek, gave me a single rose, and held the door open for me.
 He’s been holding the door open for me ever since.
 We dated for a little over a year before getting married in 1982.
 On our wedding day, he was offered and accepted a job as a college professor for sports medicine in a different town, so we had to move.
 I had a difficult time finding a job, and I felt so lost.
 I searched for something to do with my life.